KRMAssociatesInc/eHMP/rdk/product/production/rdk/docs/resources.md

 `res.send()` will trigger the RDK to run [outerceptors](middleware.md#Outerceptors) and finally send a response.

 ### Handle the request
- * **Do not block IO**; always use asynchronous functions instead.
+ * **Do not block on IO**; always use asynchronous functions instead.
  * [Log](logging.md) each business decision made (significant `if` branches, etc.), each unexpected state, and each error.
  * Use subsystems, if available, to fetch any data required to form the response.
     * Most patient data you will need from JDS is accessible through the JDS subsystem's `getPatientDomainData` function.
-See its JSDoc for more details and see `patientrecordResource.js` for example usage.
+See its JSDoc for more details and see `patient-record-resource.js` for example usage.
  * Use the VistaJS library at `/product/production/rdk/VistaJS/VistaJS.js` to perform VistA RPCs.
-See `examples.js` in the same folder for some example usage of the library, and see `rdk/resources/_example/exampleVistaResource.js` for a complete resource example.
+See `examples.js` in the same folder for some example usage of the library, and see `rdk/resources/_example/example-vista-resource.js` for a complete resource example.
     * A nice list of available [VistA RPCs](http://code.osehra.org/vivian/files/Order%20Entry%20Results%20Reporting-RPC.html) is available from OSEHRA

 ::: callout
 While developing the resource, watch for errors and warnings in the log caused by improper usage of libraries in your resource.
 :::

+The JDS REST interface has a [filter](jds-filter.md) query parameter, which is similar to `WHERE` in SQL, or the query operators in mongodb.
+When performing JDS fetches, try to limit the response size to what is needed by RDK.

 ### Send the response
  * Use `res.send()` to send the response payload.
     * This can be chained with `res.status()` to customize the status code.
 For example:
-    `res.status(403).send({error: 'Forbidden'});`.
+    `res.status(403).send({error: 'Forbidden'});`
+    * Never use the deprecated two-parameter form of `res.send(statuscode, data)`; instead chain a call to `status` with a call to `send`.
  * Use `res.json()` to send a response with the correct Content-Type header easily.
  * Be familiar with the [W3C http status codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) and choose the appropriate status code for your responses.
-    * [`200`/OK](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.1) indicates that the request was successfully processed
+    * [`rdk.httpstatus.ok` or `200`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.1) indicates that the request was successfully processed
-    * [`202`/ACCEPTED](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.3) indicates that the request was received but not yet processed
+    * [`rdk.httpstatus.accepted` or `202`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.3) indicates that the request was received but not yet processed
-    * [`404`/NOT FOUND](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.5) indicates that the id of a request by a specific id is not found or invalid
+    * [`rdk.httpstatus.not_found` or `404`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.5) indicates that the id of a request by a specific id is not found or invalid
        * **Do not** return a `404` when requesting a collection that exists and that happens to have 0 results.
 Instead, return an empty array (or other empty convention)

-Creation of a method of providing uniform response formats from the RDK is planned.
+#### Use the standard response format
+ * Always return JSON objects.

+    * Since some client frameworks don't return status information to the client code, add an integer "status" field to your response payload that echoes the response's statusCode:

+            res.send({status: 200});

+    * For simple string responses, put a single "message" field in the response payload:

+            res.status(500).send({message: "Oh no!", status: 500});

+    * If you are returning an object or an array, put it into a "data" field of your response payload:

+            res.send({data: myObject, status: 200});

+* You can use `rdkSend` to follow the above rules for you automatically:

+        res.rdkSend("Hello world");
+        res.status(500).rdkSend("Oh no!");
+        res.rdkSend(myObject);
+        res.rdkSend(myArray);

+    * Since `rdkSend` handles strings differently than objects, don't pass JSON-encoded strings to `rdkSend` unless you first set the `Content-Type` header to `'application/json'`:

+            res.type('json').rdkSend(JSON.stringify(myObject));

+* Don't send an empty response.
+Send the status by itself instead.
+* If you plan to break these rules, set `permitResponseFormat` to `true` in your resource config or on the request to avoid validation errors.

 ### Document the resource
  * Ensure that [JSDoc](style-guide.md#JSDoc-Guidelines) is written where applicable
  * Write Swagger documentation for your resource.
-See `rdk/resources/_example/exampleBasicResource.js` for detail.
+See `rdk/resources/_example/example-basic-resource.js` for detail.

 ### Test the resource
  * Write [unit tests and integration tests](testing.md) where applicable.